-10. INCOME TAXES (CONTINUED)
+11. INCOME TAXES (CONTINUED)

-The deferred tax assets are expected to be fully realized and, accordingly, no valuation allowance was established as of December 31, 2022 and 2021.
+The deferred tax assets are expected to be fully realized and, accordingly, no valuation allowance was established as of December 31, 2023 and 2022.

-Details for unrecognized tax benefits as of December 31, 2022 and 2021 follow (in thousands):
+Details for unrecognized tax benefits as of December 31, 2023 and 2022 follow (in thousands):

-2022 2021
+2023 2022

-Beginning balance \$ 1,423 \$ 2,267
+Beginning balance \$ 2,147 \$ 1,423

 Increases:

-Prior period tax positions 724 1,423
+Prior period tax positions 795 724

-Decreases:

-Prior period tax positions (1,199)
+Current period tax positions 373

-Settlements with tax authorities (1,068)

-Ending balance \$ 2,147 \$ 1,423
+Ending balance \$ 3,315 \$ 2,147

-The Company classifies interest and penalties related to unrecognized tax benefits, if incurred, in Provision for income taxes in its accompanying Statements of Income.
-As of December 31, 2022 and 2021, accrued interest related to unrecognized tax benefits recorded on the accompanying Statements of Financial Condition totaled \$697,000 and \$356,000 respectively.
+In addition, the Company classifies interest and penalties related to unrecognized tax benefits, if incurred, in Provision for income taxes in its accompanying Statements of Income.
+As of December 31, 2023 and 2022, accrued interest related to unrecognized tax benefits recorded on the accompanying Statements of Financial Condition totaled \$757,000 and \$697,000, respectively.

 Unrecognized tax benefits are estimated based on judgment, assessment of relevant risks, facts and circumstances.
 Actual results could differ materially from those estimates.
 The Company believes that the liability for unrecognized tax benefits is the best estimate in relation to the potential for additional assessments.
 Unexpected results from one or more such tax audits could significantly adversely affect the Company's income tax provision and results of operations.
-On February 1, 2021, the Company and the New York City tax authority reached a settlement agreement related to income tax audits of the 2012-2014 fiscal years.
-The Company reduced the related unrecognized tax benefit and accrued interest by \$1,199,000 and \$1,446,000, respectively.

-Details for the periods currently under examination and remaining subject to examination by jurisdiction as of December 31, 2022 follow:
+Details for the periods currently under examination and remaining subject to examination by jurisdiction as of December 31, 2023 follow:

 Tax Years

 Jurisdiction Under Examination Subject to Examination

-U.S. Federal - Internal Revenue Service - 2019 - 2021
+U.S. Federal - Internal Revenue Service - 2020 - 2022

-New York State - 2019 - 2021
+New York State - 2020 - 2022

-New York City 2015 - 2017 2019 - 2021
+New York City 2015 - 2017 2020 - 2022

-State of Florida 2016 - 2018 2019 - 2021
+State of Florida 2016 - 2018 2020 - 2022

-State of California 2017 - 2018 2019 - 2021
+State of California 2017 - 2018 2020 - 2022

-State of Michigan 2016 - 2019 -

-State of New Jersev 2017 - 2018 2019 - 2021
+State of New Jersey 2017 - 2021 2019 - 2022

-11. SHAREHOLDERS' EQUITY
+12. SHAREHOLDERS' EQUITY

 DTC Series A Non-Cumulative Perpetual Preferred stock.
 Under a plan adopted by the Board of Directors, each Participant of DTC is required to own shares of DTC Series A preferred stock.
 The ownership of DTC preferred stock is reported as non-controlling interests in the consolidated financial statements.
-There was \$150,000,000 of DTC Series A preferred stock (1,500,000 shares at par value of \$100 per share) outstanding as of December 31, 2022 and 2021.
+There was \$150,000,000 of DTC Series A preferred stock (1,500,000 shares at par value of \$100 per share) outstanding as of December 31, 2023 and 2022.
 Dividends are subject to regulatory limitations and restrictions per the New York Banking Law and Federal Reserve Act and must be approved and declared by the Board of Directors.
 When declared, dividend amounts are based on the weighted-average rate of interest paid by the Company on required Participants' Fund deposits during the dividend period as disclosed in the DTC's rules.